AromaProject/aroma-project.org-website/README.md

 aroma.project.org-website
 =========================

-To build the The Aroma Project website, do:
+To build the The [Aroma Project](http://www.aroma-project.org/) website locally, do:
 ```
 make
 ```